mustass/LLM_sentiment_analysis/README.md

-## Metropolis-Hazelnuts team DM i AI repo
+## Repository for the Danish Championships in AI sentiment analysis task